Entropy solutions to macroscopic IPM: Introduction

 which will be referred to as {\it macroscopic IPM}.
 In Section \ref{sec:relaxation} we explain in detail how the Muskat problem, the theory of subsolutions, convex integration for IPM and Otto's relaxation are connected.
-In particular, it will be explained the way in which \eqref{eq:subequation_inintroduction} can offer a selection criterion for IPM subsolutions.
-For example, as opposed to other available subsolution, the solutions to macroscopic IPM are subsolutions as long as they exist.
+The derivation of \eqref{eq:subequation_inintroduction} from the JKO scheme is known to experts, but as far as we are aware the arguments around maximal potential energy dissipation for subsolutions are new.
+In particular, it will be explained in which way \eqref{eq:subequation_inintroduction} can offer a selection criterion for IPM subsolutions based on a natural extension of the gradient flow structure of IPM.

+(Entropy) solutions to macroscopic IPM are subsolutions to IPM as long as they exist.
+By introducing a parameter $0<\mu<1$ in the first equation,

+macroscopic IPM produces strict subsolutions.
+Hence by a suitable $h$-principle, cf. Theorem \ref{thm:CI}, the time of existence of microscopical solutions to IPM will be dictated by the time of existence of \eqref{eq:subequation_inintroduction}.
+This is in stark contrast to \cite{Castro_Cordoba_Faraco} where a rarefaction like ansatz with a prescribed speed of opening of the mixing zone is made and a resulting time and space dependent parameter $\mu(t,x)$ is derived which is smaller than $1$ just for short times.

+In general we emphasize that contrary to the procedure of \cite{Castro_Cordoba_Faraco} (and also of \cite{ACF,Foerster-Sz,Noisette-Sz,Castro_Faraco_Mengual_2}), i.e. deriving a macroscopic equation from an ansatz, we here follow the reversed process, i.e. we consider based on a selection a fixed equation for the macroscopic evolution and derive properties of its solutions, such as the speed of opening of the mixing zone.
+We believe that this is a necessity when it comes to potential applications addressing for instance the prediction of a unique mixing zone evolution.